Create an Azure file share

 What are your redundancy requirements for your Azure file share?

 Standard file shares offer locally-redundant (LRS), zone redundant (ZRS), geo-redundant (GRS), or geo-zone-redundant (GZRS) storage, however the large file share feature is only supported on locally redundant and zone redundant file shares.
 Premium file shares do not support any form of geo-redundancy.

-Premium file shares are available with locally redundancy in most regions that offer storage accounts and with zone redundancy in a smaller subset of regions.
+Premium file shares are available with locally redundancy and zone redundancy in a subset of regions.
 To find out if premium file shares are currently available in your region, see the products available by region page for Azure.
 For information about regions that support ZRS, see Azure Storage redundancy.

 For more information on these three choices, see Planning for an Azure Files deployment.